 Traditional radio stations are falling by the wayside as drivers listening to music can choose from their very own playlists, subscribe to a satellite radio provider, or even stream direct from a music service.
+With Apple CarPlay and Android Auto offering infotainment systems, you can easily use multimedia files from your phone.
 Also, with cars being equipped with intelligent multi-screen systems, you can even catch up on your favourite shows on Netflix, Amazon and other digital providers.
-The only real question is: what will autonomy bring?

 The future of ICE